 In addition to late discovery, it may be possible to avoid the harsh result of a statute of limitation by arguing that the statute has been "tolled".
 When it is said that a statute is "tolled", it means that something has stopped the statute from running for a period of time.
 Typical reasons for tolling a statute of limitations include minority (the victim of the injury was a minor at the time the injury occurred), mental incompetence (the victim of the injury was not mentally competent at the time the injury occurred), and the defendant's bankruptcy (the "automatic stay" in bankruptcy ordinarily tolls the statute of limitations until such time as the bankruptcy is resolved or the stay is lifted).

 Under Colorado law, except in cases of medical malpractice, the statute of limitations begins to run on a minor's eighteenth birthday.
+The limitations period can also be tolled for disability, such as mental incompetence.
 For cases of medical malpractice, a child injured by malpractice before the age of six must file a claim by his or her eigth birthday.

 It is often possible to shorten a statutory limitations period by contract.
 For example, an employment contract might require that any claim relating to the employment relationship, including wrongful termination, be filed within one year of the claimed wrongful conduct.
 Courts often uphold these clauses, particularly in the context of business transactions, even though they provide for a shorter limitations period than the statute of limitations would otherwise apply.